 Does This Breed Get Along with Other Pets? 🐶 😽

-Again, their unwavering loyalty can be an issue when other animals come into their home, and they may wish to assert their dominance and protective nature.
-However, they do not have a strong prey drive and with proper socialization, are usually great with other family pets.
+Again, their unwavering loyalty can be an issue when other animals enter their home, and they may wish to assert their dominance and protective nature.
+However, they do not have a strong prey drive and, with proper socialization, are usually great with other family pets.

 Things to Know When Owning an American Chow Bulldog

 American Chow Bulldogs are large, powerful dogs that thrive on a protein-rich diet to build and maintain their large muscle mass.
 This should ideally come in the form of lean meats and other animal-sourced proteins, but good quality, protein-rich commercial kibble is great too.

 They’ll need around 2-3 cups of food a day, ideally split into two separate meals.
 Like any other dog, the quality of food is far more important than quantity, and nutrient-rich kibble will nourish your puppy rather than fill them with empty calories.
 Some commercial foods are filled with filler ingredients, like wheat and corn, which only serve to bulk the food up.